CITANZ/society-documentation/Act-2022-Amendments.md

 A quorum is more than half of the Committee Members.

-Decisions are by majority vote, with the President holding a casting vote.
+Decisions are by majority vote, with the President holding a casting vote in the event of an equality of votes.

 Only Committee Members present (including by electronic means) may vote.

-Meetings may be adjourned if necessary, and adjourned meeting rules follow standard Society procedures.
+The President shall chair Committee Meetings.
+If the President is absent, the Committee Members present shall elect one of their number to chair the meeting.

+Meetings may be adjourned if necessary.
+If a quorum is not present within half an hour of the appointed time, the meeting shall stand adjourned to a date and time determined by the President.

+**9B.9 Committee Meeting Minutes**

+The Secretary shall record minutes of every Committee Meeting.
+Minutes must include the names of those present, all motions and resolutions, and the results of any votes.
+Minutes must be confirmed at the next Committee Meeting and retained as part of the Society's permanent records.

 ---